-Don't Nag Your Husband During Lock Down, Malaysia's Government Advises Women
+Don't Nag Your Husband During Lockdown, Malaysia's Government Advises Women

 After this torrent of abuse, the ministry abruptly relented late Tuesday and abandoned its campaign.
 It said its suggestions were simply aimed at "maintaining positive relationships among family members during the period they are working from home."

-The ministry acknowledged the advice could have offended some people and promised to "remain cautious in the future."
+The ministry acknowledged that the advice could have offended some people and promised to "remain cautious in the future."

-Women's groups around the world have warned the lock downs could result in a rise in domestic violence, and some governments are reaching out to women in need.
+Women's groups around the world have warned that the lockdowns could result in a rise in domestic violence, and some governments are reaching out to women in need.
 The latest World Economic Forum Global Gender Gap index puts Malaysia at 104 out of 153 countries when it comes to women's political empowerment and economic participation.

 Challenged by produce